Decidability in geometric grid classes of permutations: Preliminaries

 Since we can computably check whether a finite automaton accepts all strings, we obtain the following.

 \begin{corollary} [\cite{torun}*{Theorem A.5}] Let $\Sigma$ be a finite alphabet.
 Then given any sentence $\theta$, it is computable whether $\theta \in Th(\Sigma^*)$. \end{corollary}

-When Corollary above with a class $\CC$ in place of $\Sigma^*$, we will say the theory of $\CC$ is {\em decidable}.
+When the conclusion of Corollary \ref{cor:s1s} holds with a class $\CC$ in place of $\Sigma^*$, we will say the theory of $\CC$ is {\em decidable}.
 We now introduce a method to reduce decidability results from one class to another.
-Although the MSO theory of all permutations is undecidable (e.g., see the comments about ``two-dimensional words'' in \cite{thomas1997languages}), this will yield the decidability of the theory geometric grid classes.
+Although the MSO theory of all permutations is undecidable (e.g., see the comments about ``two-dimensional words'' in \cite{thomas1997languages}), this will yield the decidability of the theory of each geometric grid class.
 Let $\CC$ and $\DD$ be two classes of finite structures, possibly in different relational languages $\LL_C$ and $\LL_D$.
-An {\em interpretation of $\CC$ in $\DD$} is a surjective map $I \colon \DD \to \CC$ such that is a uniform definition of $I(D)$ from $D$ for every $D \in \DD$, i.e. for every relation $S(x_1, \dots, x_n)$ in $\LL_\CC$, there is an $\LL_\DD$-formula $R_S(x_1, \dots, x_n)$ such that for every $D \in \DD$, we have that $I(D)$ is isomorphic to the $\LL_C$-structure obtained by taking the domain of $D$ and interpreting $S$ as the relation $\set{(d_1, \dots, d_n) \in D^n | D \models R_S(d_1, \dots, d_n)}$.
-(For simplicity, our definition of interpretation is much more restrictive than usual.)
+An {\em interpretation of $\CC$ in $\DD$} is a surjective map $I \colon \DD \to \CC$ such that there is a uniform definition of $I(D)$ from $D$ for every $D \in \DD$, i.e. for every relation $S(x_1, \dots, x_n)$ in $\LL_\CC$, there is an $\LL_\DD$-formula $R_S(x_1, \dots, x_n)$ such that for every $D \in \DD$, we have that $I(D)$ is isomorphic to the $\LL_C$-structure obtained by taking the domain of $D$ and interpreting $S$ as the relation $\set{(d_1, \dots, d_n) \in D^n | D \models R_S(d_1, \dots, d_n)}$.
+(For simplicity, our definition of interpretation is much more restrictive than usual.
+In our case, each $R_S$ will be quantifier-free and we are working with hereditary classes, so the usual extra freedom to define a subdomain of $D$ is not needed.)